curl/everything-curl/get-curl-linux.md

 Linux distributions come with "packager managers" that let you install software that they offer.
-Most Linux distributions offer curl and libcurl to be installed if they aren't installed by default.
+Most Linux distributions offer curl and libcurl to be installed if they are not installed by default.

 ## Ubuntu and Debian